feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_monitor.md

 - Properties panel updates (if visible)

 **Multi-Selection:**
-- **Ctrl + Click** to add to selection
+- **Ctrl + Click** (Cmd + Click on macOS) to add or remove a cortical area
+- **Shift + Left Drag** to draw a rectangle; every cortical area whose volume intersects that rectangle is selected
+- Camera pan is paused while the box is being drawn
+- A Shift+click that does not drag still toggles voxels (see below)
+- **Escape** cancels an in-progress box; leaving the viewport also cancels it
+- Box select replaces the current area highlight set and opens the shared multi-edit quick menu
-- Useful for comparing multiple areas
+- Useful for comparing multiple areas and bulk operations
-- Some operations work on multiple objects
-- In 3D, **Ctrl + Click** now toggles cortical areas for shared multi-edit quick menu actions

 **Plane Focus Shortcuts:**
 - **Ctrl + 1 + Click**: Focus clicked cortical area on XY plane